nanoqsh/dunge/README.md

 ## Features
 * Simple but flexible API
 * Desktop, WASM and Android support
+* Customizable vertices and shaders
 * Pixel perfect render with custom layers
-* Texture and color vertex modes
 * Primitives for object positioning and camera view out of the box
+* Light sources and light spaces

 ## Application area
 The library is for personal use only.
 I use it to create my applications and I make API suitable exclusively for my problems.
 Perhaps in the future API will settle down and the library will be self-sufficient for other applications.